United States of Whatever: Live performances and parodies

 Lynch performed the song with bassist Tony Kanal and drummer Adrian Young, both members of rock band No Doubt, on an episode of the American late-night television talk and variety show The Late Late Show with Craig Kilborn.
 In 2003, Lynch performed the song with American rock band Foo Fighters at one of their concerts.

 The song is played weekly on the Charlottesville, Virginia radio station WWWV as a part of their "Friday Freakout" segment.
 It was used in an advertisement for the 2003 video game Tony Hawk's Underground and was used in a video of behind-the-scenes content from the 2006 comedy film Clerks II.
+The song was also used in the 2023 anime Scott Pilgrim Takes Off.

 A version of the song called the "Bush Remix" was popular during the administration of President George W. Bush.
 The song's lyrics reflect the then-President's cavalier attitude towards his decision to go to war with Iraq, and also throws barbs at Russian leader Vladimir Putin, the late terrorist Osama bin Laden and the late North Korean leader Kim Jong-il.